 Description

-In 2023, the Jeannie Morris Graduate Fellowship Program for Coastal Conservation and Research will be awarded by The Wetlands Institute, a New Jersey federal tax-exempt nonprofit organization whose mission is to promote appreciation, understanding & stewardship of wetlands and coastal ecosystems through research, conservation and education, in order to support the academic development and research of a highly qualified graduate student pursuing a degree focused on natural resources, environmental science, or coastal and wetlands science.
+The Jeannie Morris Graduate Fellowship Program for Coastal Conservation and Research is awarded by The Wetlands Institute, a New Jersey federal tax-exempt nonprofit organization whose mission is to promote appreciation, understanding & stewardship of wetlands and coastal ecosystems through research, conservation and education, in order to support the academic development and research of a highly qualified graduate student pursuing a degree focused on natural resources, environmental science, or coastal and wetlands science.
+Areas of research can include environmental, natural, and wildlife sciences.
+Projects should be focused on or relevant to the conservation, health, and ecology of mid-Atlantic tidal salt marshes, barrier beach systems, or the wildlife populations they support.
+Projects aligned with and best able to advance The Wetlands Institute’s current research and conservation programs will be selected.

 The Wetlands Institute is committed to promoting appreciation, understanding, and stewardship of wetlands and coastal ecosystems through our programs in research, conservation, and education.
-This fellowship was established to support academic training and development and to diversify and expand research endeavors focused on the wetlands and coastal ecosystems.
+This fellowship was established to support academic training and development and to diversify and expand research endeavors focused on wetlands and coastal ecosystems.
 The Wetlands Institute does not discriminate on the basis of race, color, religion, national and ethnic origin, sex, sexual orientation, gender identity, age, disability, genetic information or any other status protected by law or regulation.
 It is our intention that all qualified applicants be given equal opportunity and that selection decisions are based on eligibility criteria and research-related factors.

 FAQ